EKMallon/2-Part-ProMini-EEprom-Data-Logger_2022/README.md

 Data download & logger control are managed  through the IDE's serial monitor window at 250000 baud.
 The logger WILL NOT START taking readings until those serial handshakes are completed via the UART connection.<br/><br/>
 Note that all the readings are initially buffered in opdDataBuffer[16] & sensorDataBuffer[16] arrays so there won't be any data in the EEprom until those ram buffers get transfered.
 With the 1-byte RTCtemp only default configuration you will have to wait 16* sampleInterval minutes before that happens.
 The default 4k eeprom on the rtc module stores 4096 of those readings so takes ~2.8 days at 1min interval before it is full. (at which point the logger shuts down)<br/><br/>
-The most important rule to follow when adding new sensors is that the buffer arrays can only handle byte additions of 1, 2, 4, or 8
+The most important rule to follow when adding new sensors is that the buffer arrays can only handle additions of 1, 2, 4, or 8 bytes.
-Odd byte quantities other than one and you end up with page boundary issues in the EEprom (as page sizes are always powers of 2)
+Odd byte quantities (other than one) and you end up with page boundary issues in the EEprom (where page sizes are always powers of 2)

 ---